dart-lang/site-www/src/codelabs/async-await.md

 ### Example: Introducing futures

-In the following example, `getUserOrder()` returns a future that completes after printing to the console.
-Because it doesn't return a usable value, `getUserOrder()` has the type `Future<void>`.
+In the following example, `fetchUserOrder()` returns a future that completes after printing to the console.
+Because it doesn't return a usable value, `fetchUserOrder()` has the type `Future<void>`.
 Before you run the example, try to predict which will print first: "Large Latte" or "Fetching user order...".

 <iframe